top of page

 Web MapReduce

-I implemented a proof of concept for a web-based MapReduce in Go, aimed at utilizing the free computing capabilities of web browsers as MapReduce workers, specifically mobile phones.
+I implemented a proof of concept for a web-based MapReduce in Go, proving it is possible to utilize available computing capabilities of web browsers (and mobile!) as MapReduce workers for distributing donation of idle computation projects like SETI@Home and Folding@Home.
+Master handled 100k/tasks/min.

 Things I Wrote